ziapeltagames/lavender-hack/docs/CORE.md

 ## Usage Save

 If players are forced to roll a d20 usage die, the result is almost never good!
 Each type of usage die has a set of general test results that is used for this purpose.
 Rolling a d20 usage die is referred to as **making a usage save**.
-The spotlight player rolls the usage die and looks up the related save results to determine what happens!
+The spotlight player rolls the usage die and looks up the related save results to determine the value and what happens!

 ### Blather